ignition-is-go/rship-touchdesigner/README.md

 ## Using the Buddy

-1. Drag the rship_buddy.tox anywehere into the network (wherever you would like to quickly expose parameters)
+1. Download the rship_buddy.tox and drag it into the network (wherever you would like to quickly expose parameters)
 2. Activate the OP (using the small plus symbol in the bottom-right corner)
 3. Select an OP and drag one of its parameters onto the rship_buddy
 > NOTE: When a parameter is dropped onto the rship_buddy, it recursively scans parent directories until it finds a Base COMP tagged 'rship', creates a custom parameter page (named the source OP) and parameter (named the source parameter), and binds the source parameter to the custom parameter.